MustardLee/mover/readme.md

   * Select python (3.8+) location
   * Select mover_beta.py location dir
 * Choose duration of each move and max_time on GUI
+  * Double click or move mouse to conner to stop